agarwalkomal353-ai/olist-ecommerce-sql-analysis/README.md

 # Olist E-Commerce SQL Analysis Project

 ## Project Overview

 This project analyzes Olist e-commerce data using SQL.
 The main purpose is to understand order performance, product sales, customer behavior, revenue, delivery time, freight cost, and order status distribution.

+This project includes 25 business questions and their SQL-based analyses.
+This section presents 10 selected analyses from the complete project.

 The analysis was performed using MySQL and multiple related tables, including: